 1. Damages and Special Services.
 The Resident agrees to be directly and financially responsible for keeping assigned space and furnishings clean and free from damage.
 The Resident agrees to pay established charges or actual costs, for room damages, special housekeeping, or maintenance services necessary due to misuse or abuse of facilities (beyond normal wear and tear).
 The Resident is responsible for an equal portion of the charges assessed to all occupants of the Residents’ room.
 The Resident agrees to pay established charges or actual costs, for damages to common areas (areas not in the confines of the Residents’ rooms) or special housekeeping or maintenance services necessary due to misuse or abuse of facilities or equipment for which the Resident is responsible.
 The Resident is responsible for an equal portion of charges assessed to all Residents of a floor/hall when those responsible cannot be identified.
 Damage charges are payable upon assessment.
 When a Resident withdraws from the residence hall system, any unpaid damage assessments in excess of the $100 security deposit are billed to the resident.

 2. Keys.
-The Resident is assigned the room and hall keys, and agrees to: not have keys duplicated, not transfer use of the keys, and surrender the keys at the end of each semester if required, or when the Resident officially checks out of the residence hall.
+The Resident is assigned the room and hall keys, and agrees to: not have keys duplicated, not transfer use of the keys, and surrender the keys at the end of each term if required, or when the Resident officially checks out of the residence hall.
 The Resident agrees to immediately report the loss of an assigned key and to pay any associated cost for replacement of lost keys.
 Replacement cost for a lost or stolen key is $80 per key.
 Lost keys found prior to the changing of the lock core should be reported immediately to the Hall Public Inquiries Assistant (PIA).

 3. Access Card.
 Residents agree not to transfer card to any other persons for building access.
 Residents agree to immediately report any lost card to HFS.
 Once a Resident has checked out of a residence hall they may only reenter the building as a guest of a current resident.